-An example of governmental measures instituted for adopting alternative fuels is the mandatory introduction of ethanol and biodiesel for automotive use, by adjusting the vehicular fuel quality specifications to meet environmental and sustainable development objectives.
+Stakeholders' perception of drivers and constraints for promoting SAF (Source: Adapted from Gegg and others, 2015) An example of governmental measures instituted for adopting alternative fuels is the mandatory introduction of ethanol and biodiesel for automotive use, by adjusting the vehicular fuel quality specifications to meet environmental and sustainable development objectives.
 These biofuels have been progressively adopted in some States through national blending mandates, as presented in Figure 3-1.
 Taking into account alternative fuel demand, mandatory blending is a powerful measure to promote its use and production however, as only the domestic fleet consumes such fuels the supply and consumption are limited.

-FIGURE 3-1 Blending mandates and targets for ethanol and biodiesel in some States (Source: Souza and others, 2015)
+Blending mandates and targets for ethanol and biodiesel in some States (Source: Souza and others, 2015)

 The approach for SAF must be different compared with road transport since SAF is used in a global market and needs to comply with international regulations.
-Some States may consider voluntary or mandatory blending of SAF with CAF.
+Some States may consider voluntary or mandatory blending of SAF into the aviation fuel supply.
+For example, as of October 2018, Norway became the first State to announce a biofuel mandate for aviation6.
+The Norwegian Ministry of Climate and Environment announced that starting from 2020, all aviation fuel sold in Norway must contain at least 0.5 per cent advanced biofuel derived from wastes or residues.